LaserHindi Sanskrit in Unicode

 See font samples below.

-LaserHindi Sanskrit in Unicode for Macintosh includes two software keyboard layouts (Phonetic and Traditional) that provide four characters per key for easy input of Hindi and Sanskrit using Mellel 1.8 or higher in Mac OS X 10.2 or higher.
+LaserHindi Sanskrit® in Unicode for Macintosh includes two software keyboard layouts (Phonetic and Traditional) that provide four characters per key for easy input of Hindi and Sanskrit using Mellel in Mac OS X 10.4 or higher.
 The keyboard layouts take advantage of the OpenType layout features built into the fonts for logical, intuitive input.

 Macintosh System Requirements: